You Earned a Ticket!

 As a whole, the student body of California is impressively diverse.
 In practice, people tend to live in clusters.

-For example, only a tiny percentage of California's total student body is Armenian or Persian, but these are the largest cultural groups in Glendale.
+For example, only a tiny percentage of California's total student body is Armenian or Persian, but these are sizable cultural groups in Glendale.
 In Pacifica, many students speak Tagalog.
 In Westminster, many students speak Vietnamese.
 Yuba City is home to many Punjabi speakers.

-San Francisco Unified School District has a diverse student body, in total, but each school is its own community.
+San Francisco Unified School District has a diverse student body overall, but each school is its own community.
 Some schools are very diverse and others less so.
-In southern California, more than 250,000 students attend schools where more than 95% of students are Latinx.
+In southern California, more than 250,000 students attend schools where more than 95% of students are Latino.

 Demographers often measure ethnic diversity using the Diversity Index, a statistical evaluation of the odds that two people selected at random from a sample will be of a different ethnicity.
 Statewide, California's diversity index in 2022 was 46, implying that there's about a coin-toss chance that the next person you bump into randomly will be the same ethnicity as you.
 Obviously, there's a big difference between statistical diversity at the state level and lived experience as an individual.
 You can check the diversity index of your school and district on Ed-Data.org.